Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Main proofs and interpretation

-Thus, the question we must answer is: how does the choice of $\bX_i \in \{\bx_i, \tbx_i\}$ affect the value of $\alpha_j, \tilde{\alpha}_j$?
-Heuristically, the answer is ``not very much," since $\bX_i$ only appears above through inner products of the form $\bx_j^T \bX_i$ and $\tbx_j^T \bX_i$, and by definition of the knockoffs we know that $\bx_j^T \bx_i \approx \bx_j^T \tbx_i$ and $\tbx_j^T \bx_i \approx \tbx_j^T \tbx_i$.
+Thus, the question we must answer is: how does the choice of $\bX_k^{(i)} \in \{\bx_k, \tbx_k\}$ affect the value of $\alpha_j, \tilde{\alpha}_j$?
+Heuristically, the answer is ``not very much," since $\bX_k^{(i)}$ only appears above through inner products of the form $\bx_j^T \bX_k^{(i)}$ and $\tbx_j^T \bX_k^{(i)}$, and by definition of the knockoffs we know that $\bx_j^T \bx_k \approx \bx_j^T \tbx_k$ and $\tbx_j^T \bx_k \approx \tbx_j^T \tbx_k$.
 Indeed, for fixed-X knockoffs, we know that this actually holds exactly, and for model-X knockoffs, the law of large numbers should ensure that these approximations are very accurate.

-The main way that the choice of $\bX_i$ can significantly influence the choice of $\bX_j$ is that the choice of $\bX_i$ may change the value of $\beta_i$.
-In general, we expect this effect to be rather small, since in many highly-correlated settings, $\bX_i$ and $\tbX_i$ are necessarily highly correlated and thus choosing $\bX_i$ or $\tbX_i$ should not affect the choice of $\beta_i$ too much.
-That said, there are a few known pathological settings where the choice of $\bX_i$ and $\tbX_i$ does substantially change the value of $\beta_i$ (\cite{altsign2017, mrcknock2022}), and in these settings, the coordinates of $\sign(W\opt)$ may be strongly conditionally dependent.
+The main way that the choice of $\bX_k^{(i)}$ can significantly influence the choice of $\bX_j^{(i)}$ is that the choice of $\bX_k^{(i)}$ may change the value of $\beta_k^{(i)}$.
+In general, we expect this effect to be rather small, since in many highly-correlated settings, $\bx_k$ and $\tbx_k$ are necessarily highly correlated and thus the choice of $\bX_k^{(i)} \in \{\bx_k, \tbx_k\}$ should not affect the choice of $\beta_k^{(i)}$ too much.
+That said, there are a few known pathological settings where the choice of $\bX_k^{(i)} \in \{\bx_k, \tbx_k\}$ does substantially change the estimated value of $\beta_k$ (\cite{altsign2017, mrcknock2022}), and in these settings, the coordinates of $\sign(\MLR\uppi)$ may be strongly conditionally dependent.
 The good news is that using MVR knockoffs instead of SDP knockoffs should ameliorate this problem (see \cite{mrcknock2022}).

 Overall, we recognize that this explanation is purely heuristic and does not fully explain the results in Figure \ref{fig::dependence}.
-However, we do hope that it provides some intuitive insight.
-A more rigorous theoretical analysis of $\cov(\sign(W\opt) \mid D)$ would be interesting; however, we leave this to future work.
+However, it may provide some intuitive insight.
+A more rigorous theoretical analysis of $\cov_{P\bayes}(\I(\MLR\uppi > 0) \mid D)$ would be interesting; however, we leave this to future work.